Martin Luther King Jr.

 Martin Luther King’s Nobel Peace Prize

 His oratory and impassioned drive, not just for equality under the law, but for true understanding and acceptance of all races and creeds by all races and creeds, led Time magazine to select Martin Luther King, Jr., as its Man of the Year for 1963.
 The following year, the Nobel Prize Committee in Stockholm, Sweden, awarded him the Nobel Peace Prize.
-At 35, he was the youngest man ever to have received it.
-The prize included an award of over $54,000, which he said he would donate to the furtherance of the civil rights movement.
+Then 35, he is the youngest man ever to have received it.
+The prize included an award of over $54,000, which he promised donate to the furtherance of the civil rights movement.